Customer story or case study? Why the difference impacts your conversion rate

 Solution

 Our experts spent time with customer A. We then came up with a plan that involved doing XXX.
-It took XXX weeks/months to implement, and everything went incredibly well because we know what we’re doing.
+It took XXX weeks/months to implement, and everything went incredibly well because we’re experts at this and know what we’re doing.

 Results

-Because we did this (and we’re great at it), customer A achieved XXX/overcame their problem of XXX.
+Thanks to us getting involved and doing this (and we’re really great at it, honest), customer A achieved XXX/overcame their problem of XXX.
 Since our involvement, they’ve had XXX results.

 [A one-sentence comment follows from customer A. They say how happy they are with the product/service, and of course, their amazing supplier.]